ahlisbon/CJKmaterialProcessing/README.md

   - hide columns
   - change the order of columns
   - rename column headers in row 6.
 Exceptions explained below.
-  - try to add your own formatting.
+  - add your own formatting.
 There is an Excel macro ([see below](https://github.com/ahlisbon/CJKmaterialProcessing/blob/master/README.md#-excel-macros)) that when activated will wipe most custom formatting you try to setup.
+  - rename the various sheets within the workbook.

 These spreadsheets work in tandem with the the CJK Processing Script to bring data from a FirstSeach WorldCat record and paste it to a spreadsheet.
 For the script to work correctly, the order of the columns cannot be changed:
 - Look in row 5 of any spreadsheet.